Romeo Santos: Music career

-Aventura
+Early career, Los Tinellers, and Aventura (1994–2011)

 Romeo was the lead singer, songwriter and co-producer of Aventura.
-Aventura was formed in 1994 by Anthony "Romeo" Santos, his cousin Henry Santos "Hustle Hard", and friends Lenny Santos "Len Melody", and Max Santos "Mikey a.k.a Max Agende".
-They were originally called Los Tinellers.
-In 1998 they signed with Premium Latin Music and were rebranded as Aventura.
+He formed the group in 1994 with his cousin Henry Santos "Hustle Hard", and friends Lenny Santos "Len Melody", and Max Santos "Mikey a.k.a.
+Max Agende".
+Romeo and Henry met Lenny and Max in 1993.
+The following year, they formed a band and called themselves Los Tinellers.
+In 1995 they met a man by the name of Elvin Polanco who would eventually manage and help them record their first album titled Trampa de Amor (1996).
+Polanco went through some health problems which ended things between him and the group.
+Later on they met Julio César García, who would become their manager and would re-invent them as Aventura.
+In 1998, they signed with Premium Latin Music with Franklin Romero.

-Aventura released their debut album in 1999 with the hopes of bringing bachata into the mainstream from its traditional base and fuse it with hip hop and R&B. In 2002, the song, "Obsesión" achieved huge success in many countries, topping many international charts in France, Germany and Italy.
-Aventura released five studio albums in a decade, spawning many top 10 hits like internationally famous "Obsesión", "Cuando Volverás", "Un Beso", :Amor de Madre", "Los Infieles", "El Perdedor", "Por Un Segundo", "Dile Al Amor", and many others.
+Aventura released their debut album in 1999 titled Generation Next with the hopes of bringing bachata into the mainstream from its traditional base and fuse it with hip hop and R&B. The album included the single "Cuándo Volverás", which is one of their signature songs.
+In 2002, the song "Obsesión" achieved huge success in many countries, topping many international charts in France, Germany and Italy.
+It was part of their second album, We Broke the Rules.
+Aventura released three more studio albums and three live albums in a decade, spawning many top 10 internationally famous hits like "Hermanita", "Ella y Yo" featuring Don Omar which elevated the group's success in 2005, "Un Beso", "Los Infieles", "El Perdedor", "Por un Segundo", "Dile al Amor", and many others.
+They were the first bachata act to sell out Madison Square Garden in 2007.
+They broke multiple records in arenas and stadiums worldwide.

+In February 2007, he made his first cameo appearance alongside Aventura in the Dominican comedy film Sanky Panky, starring Fausto Mata and directed by José Enrique Pintor (Pinky), which became the highest-grossing film in Dominican cinema.

 In 2009, Aventura was invited to perform for the 44th President of the United States Barack Obama at the White House.

-In 2011 Aventura separated.
+In 2011, Aventura took a hiatus.
 According to Romeo, the group was "on pause to do individual projects".
-Romeo, along Lenny, Mikey, and Henry reunited to close out the second night of Romeo Santos' sold-out Yankee Stadium concerts on July 12, 2014.
-It was announced on December 1, 2015, that Aventura would have a set of concerts for the last time as a group for the whole month of February at the United Palace Theater in New York City.
-Their first concert since their split started with a sold-out crowd on February 4, 2016, with the final concert ending on February 28, 2016.
-On December 8, 2019, Romeo Santos posted a video saying that Aventura is going on tour around the United States in 2020 called Gira Inmortal.
-They would eventually go on tour until the Covid-19 pandemic forced them to cancel.
-In 2021, they continued the tour as a stadium tour in which they performed in 4 stadiums in the United States and 1 stadium in the Dominican Republic.

-Solo
+Solo career, signing with Sony Music, Formula, Vol. 1, and live release (2011–2013)

-In April 2011, after his success as a songwriter and the lead singer for Aventura, Romeo announced he was leaving the band to pursue a solo career.
-Romeo Santos signed with Sony records on April 7, 2011.
+In April 2011, after his success as a songwriter and lead singer for Aventura, Romeo announced he was leaving the band to pursue a solo career.
+Romeo Santos signed with Sony Music Latin on April 7, 2011.
+On May 9, 2011, Santos released his first single off his debut album Formula, Vol. 1, called "You".
+The song peaked at 97 on the Billboard 100 and at number 1 on the Hot Latin and Tropical Songs Billboard charts.
+The music video was released on May 9, 2011.